-Cartoon Network has produced its fair share of successful animated shows, with a list that includes Ben 10, Powerpuff Girls, and more recently, Adventure Time.
-It’s an impressive list worth billions.
+Cartoon Network has produced its own fair share of successful animated shows with a list that includes Ben 10, Powerpuff Girls, and more recently, Adventure Time.
+It’s an impressive catalogue worth billions.

 And then there’s Space Ghost Coast to Coast (SGC2C).

 Developed in 1994 by Keith Crofford and Mike Lazzo, this cartoon is a parody of the Letterman-style talk show made on a shoe-string budget with re-used and remixed art and characters, from the long forgotten ’60s show, Space Ghost.
 Guest interviews were recorded on a single studio camera then cut and edited to appear as if the interviewees were speaking and reacting to their animated counterparts.

 Originally, SGC2C was intended to appeal to a wide audience but as the show progressed(?), and partly due to its ad-lib nature, SGC2C grew more and more risqué.
 This edgy formula set the tone for what Crofford and Lazzo would do with Adult Swim in 2001.

 Designed for broadcast when Cartoon Network’s core demographic (kids, mostly) were asleep, the Adult Swim block catered to the growing adult-oriented animation and content market that MTV had previously found success with in shows like Beavis & Butthead, Aeon Flux and Liquid Television.